Last Updated: June 16th, 2026

 Hampton Roads and Coastal Virginia

-What buyers will scrutinize more in 2026:
+What buyers are scrutinizing more in 2026:

 - Insurance costs and coverage rules (not just premiums—what’s excluded)